hiukim/mind-ar-js-doc/docs/quick-start/webpage.md

 1. Within `<a-scene>` you can see a property `mindar-image="imageTargetSrc: ./targets.mind;"` It tells the engine where is the compiled `.mind` file you built earlier.

-2. There is an `<a-entity>`, with a prpoerty `mindar-image-target="targetIndex: 0"`.
+2. There is an `<a-entity>`, with a property `mindar-image-target="targetIndex: 0"`.
 This tells the engine to detect and track a particular image target.
 The `targetIndex` is always `0`, if your `targets.mind` contains only a single image.
 You can however compile multiple images together, and the `targetIndex` will follows the order of the images.
 We will talk more this later when we have multiple image targets.

 :::tip